hybolic/FishSol-Macro/README.md

 ## Installation
 1. Download [AutoHotKey v1.1](https://www.autohotkey.com/) (not v2.0) and install it
 2. Download the [latest release](https://github.com/ivelchampion249/FishSol-Macro/releases/latest) of fishSol, and extract the .zip file into an empty folder
+3. For first time launch please use LaunchMacro.ahk as this builds the plugin manager for use with the macro. for debug purposes the prebuilt version with all plugins is included by default
-3. Run fishSol through the .ahk file by double-clicking it, or right-clicking it and selecting "Run script"
+4. Run fishSol through the .ahk file by double-clicking it, or right-clicking it and selecting "Run script"

+if a plugin is missing just relaunch the LaunchMacro.ahk to rebuild the PluginManager and hopefully fix the issue

 ## Plugins
 Download your desired plugin from the [release](https://github.com/ivelchampion249/FishSol-Macro/releases/latest) or from the plugins folder in the source code, and drag it into the plugins folder.
 A tab for the plugin should automatically show up when you restart the macro.